 And for both wildlife and sports photography, 300mm is on the lower end of things.
 In many cases, the larger but slower 150-600mm is going to give a lot more flexibility.

-So this lens if probably going to appeal to a niche market, but for those users it’s going to be a very good solution.
-It’s probably a slam dunk for things like high school sports or concert photography–things where size and weight aren’t much of an issue and you know you can get in pretty close to the action and are probably shooting in low light.
+So this lens is probably going to appeal to a niche market, but for those users, it’s going to be a very good solution.
+It’s probably a slam dunk for things like high school sports or concert photography–things where size and weight aren’t much of an issue, and you know you can get in pretty close to the action and are probably shooting in low light.
 In those situations, the combination of a fast f/2.8 aperture and image stabilization, especially with the dust- and splash-proof build, makes for an attractive package.
 And while it’s not cheap, it’s also much less expensive than some other zoom telephotos such as the Nikon 200-400mm or Canon 200-400mm.

 Price and Availability